spyder-ide/spyder-docs/doc/panes/debugging.rst

 Debugging with Spyder
 =====================

-You can control debugger execution via the buttons in the :guilabel:`Debugger` pane, as well as from the :guilabel:`Debug` menu, the buttons in the main toolbar and via configurable keyboard shortcuts, along with the standard ``ipdb`` `console commands`_.
+You can control debugger execution via the buttons in the main toolbar and :guilabel:`Debugger` pane, as well as from the :guilabel:`Debug` menu and via configurable keyboard shortcuts, along with the standard ``ipdb`` `console commands`_.

 .. _console commands: https://wangchuan.github.io/coding/2017/07/12/ipdb-cheat-sheet.html